The39thBit/DSP/README.md

+# Time Domain Convolution

-Simple C++ Program that perfoms Signal Convolution strictly in the time domain
+*Simple C++ Program that perfoms Signal Convolution strictly in the time domain for two discrete signals*